MatthewRobertson2452/FISH6001_apps/README.md

 I have also included two markdown documents which walk through simulations for a surplus production model and an age-structured population dynamics model.
-Students can just examine the output html files for these models or if they are more interested in understanding how these models work, they can open the files themselves and modify some of the parameters to see how they modify the simulations.
+Students can just examine the output .md files for these models or if they are more interested in understanding how these models work, they can open the files themselves and modify some of the parameters to see how they modify the simulations.
 If